ShawnPi233/SynParaSpeech/README.md

  </picture>
 </a>

-The dataset and code are licensed under **CC BY-NC-ND 4.0** to encourage open research while protecting intellectual property.
+The dataset is licensed under **CC BY-NC-ND 4.0** to encourage open research while protecting intellectual property.
 We actively support academic adoption to maximize research impact.
 For inquiries about collaborative studies, comparative experiments, or clarification on usage, contact [yli01@bupt.edu.cn, gaojun55@gmail.com].